johnkimdw/handwritten-math-transcription/README.md

 - Use beam search decoding to improve output quality

 ### 2. Fine-tune the language model rather than relying on zero-shot prompting
-- Train on common LaTeX error patterns to improve correction capabilities
+- Fine-tune + train on common LaTeX error patterns to improve correction capabilities

 ### 3. Training strategy improvements
 - Implement curriculum learning to gradually increase expression complexity